M3taKn1ght/Blog-Repo/Weatherstation/Weatherstation_Part2/README.md

 # Weatherstation part 1
-Lets start simple with our weatherstation.
+Next step for our weatherstation.
 First we want to know the weather data for our location and want to display them on a simple OLED-display.
 Every 5 minutes we want to have the newest weatherforecast and every minute an update to our output.
+Also we want to know sunrise and sunset, also moonphase is interessting.
+Sunrise and sunset will extract from weatherforecast, moonphase will calculated by hand.

 1. [ESP32 NodeMCU](https://www.az-delivery.de/products/esp32-developmentboard?_pos=24&_sid=69909e42c&_ss=r)
 2. [0.96" OLED i2c Display ](https://www.az-delivery.de/products/0-96zolldisplay?_pos=14&_sid=03d542ee1&_ss=r)